aws-samples/virtual-immersion-week-labs/asa-prep-compute-storage/README.md

-# LAB 01 Launch and connect to a new Windows EC2 instance
+# LAB 01 Launch a new Windows EC2 instance and add a new Drive

 ## 0. Before your start